scottlamb/moonfire-nvr/README.md

 pages](http://www.freedesktop.org/software/systemd/man/) for `systemd.service`
 and `systemctl` may be of particular interest.

+# Troubleshooting

 While Moonfire NVR is running, logs will be written to `/tmp/moonfire-nvr.INFO`.
+Also available will be `/tmp/moonfire-nvr.WARNING` and `/tmp/moonfire-nvr.ERROR`.
+These latter to contain only warning or more serious messages, respectively only error messages.

 # <a name="help"></a> Getting help and getting involved